Cheap Compost Bins

 Cheap Compost Bins Buying Guide

 We identified two cheap indoor compost bins that merit consideration.
-The 0.75-gallon OXO Good Grips Compost Bin (starting at $20) holds the top spot for its odor-free seal and clean good looks.
-The 1.25-gallon Gaiam Compost Bucket (starting at $18/regular and $20/tall), our second choice, provides a tight seal as well as an activated-carbon filter that absorbs odors.
-The significantly larger Mr. ECO Mini Compost Bin (starting at $40) holds 2.7 gallons and features a handle for turning the waste but fails to deliver; some users find the process messy and susceptible to flies and odors.
+The 0.75-gallon Oxo Good Grips Compost Bin (starting at $20) holds the top spot for its odor-free seal and clean good looks.
+Our second choice, the 0.75-gallon Chef'n EcoCrock (starting at $40), provides a tight seal as well as a carbon filter that absorbs odors.
+The significantly larger Mr. Eco Mini Compost Bin (starting at $40) holds 2.7 gallons and features a handle for turning the waste, but some users find the process messy and susceptible to flies and odors.

-The list of cheap outdoor compost bins we like begins with the Redmon Compost Bin (starting at $47), a 65-gallon structure with ventilated sides, lid, and four doors that enable easy access to the fresh compost.
-The Fiskars 5705 Eco Bin Collapsible Composter (starting at $40), a cylinder-like covered bin with mesh sides wins points for good air flow, light weight, and collapsible design.
-The Keter 17186362 E-Composter with Base (starting at $49) doesnít make the grade; among other issues, users gripe that the bin pops apart and canít withstand the weight of the 124 gallons it claims to hold.
+Our list of cheap outdoor compost bins begins with the Redmon Compost Bin (starting at $47), a 65-gallon structure with ventilated sides, lid, and four doors that enable easy access to the fresh compost.
+The Fiskars Eco Bin Composter (starting at $40), a cylinder-like covered bin with mesh sides wins points for good air flow, light weight, and collapsible design.
+The Keter E-Composter (starting at $49) doesn't make the grade; among other issues, users gripe that the bin pops apart and can't withstand the weight of the 124 gallons it claims to hold.

 High-end composters, whether of the indoor or outdoor variety, cost in the low- to mid-triple digit range but do much of the work for you.
 Some pricey models boast automatic mixing arms; others require a few spins of a drum-like container; and still others let worms take charge.
 Indoor models that produce compost typically contain a carbon filter, an additional fortification against unpleasant smells.
 Composting proceeds relatively quickly in these closed systems, sometimes needing just a couple of weeks from start to finish.